Oil of the Good Samaritan 28ml

-This all-natural formula, made with pure organic essential oils, is reputed to offer superior protection from cold and flu illnesses.
+This all-natural formula, made with pure organic essential oils and organic olive oil, is reputed to offer superior protection from cold and flu illnesses.
 These ingredients have been used for thousands of years to prevent & fight illness from viruses, bacteria and fungi & to purify the air.

-It is a balanced blend of cold pressed Organic Lemon, Organic Rosemary, Organic Cinnamon Bark, Organic Eucalyptus Radiata and Organic Clove Bud.
+It is a balanced blend of cold pressed Organic Lemon, Organic Rosemary, *Cinnamon Bark, Organic Eucalyptus Radiata and Organic Clove Bud. *NB I am currently unable to source organic Cinnamon Bark.

 Why The Good Samaritan?